ventilate-schools/ventilate-schools.github.io/grading.md

 ## Grade 1 (poor)

 * Fresh Air Ventilation: Windows can be opened but no mechanical ventilation.
+* Open and closinhg of windows reduces airborne disease transmission a little, but doesn't work in every country due to the severity of the winter and/or summer.
 * Recirculation Air Cleaning/Filtering: No HVAC system or limited to only heating/cooling.
 No air filters or substandard filters.
 * PM2.5 Measurement: No PM2.5 monitoring.
 * CO2 Monitoring (VOC or NDIR): CO2 monitoring intermittent and not automating ventilation.